What is the challenge

 - Vision (infrared and visible light)

-The inclusion of the e-peas energy harvesting component means that these measurable elements are continuously monitored, non-stop.
-There are two e-peas’ ambient managers used in DCO solution depending on type of energy available in your environment:
+The inclusion of the e-peas energy harvesting component means that these measurable elements are continuously monitored non-stop.
+There are two e-peas’ ambient managers used in the DCO solution depending on the type of energy available in your environment:

 AEM20940 – TEG Harvesting solution, Low Grade DC Source Solution